AlexCCo/AlexCCo/README.md

     <summary><h3>📑 About me</h3></summary>
     I feel lucky by forming part of this vast and always expanding field that is technology and although my initial passion was physics, once I started computer science in college, I fell right into its wonders.
-Being able to use this tools that technology provides to improve your understanding of the world or to help pleople is breathtaking.
+Being able to use this tools that technology provides to improve your understanding of the world or to help pleople is breathtaking.<br><br>
     My firsts steps were learing about the hardware and later on, the software of what compose our today's computers.
-I've found myself with great challenges while developing my intuition in programming and nowadays I feel most comfortable developing backend applications with Spring although I feel very curious about frontend developing so Full stack, here I come!
+I've found myself with great challenges while developing my intuition in programming and nowadays I feel most comfortable developing backend applications with Spring although I feel very curious about frontend developing so Full stack, here I come!<br><br>
     I wouldn't be enjoying this profession if it weren't for all the people that supported me behind the curtains so to all of them:
     Thank you!